 In order for good moles to be reborn, negative factors affecting them must be activated.

-1. A provocation of the dangerous development of nevi is ultraviolet rays.
+1. Provocation dangerous development nevi are exposed to ultraviolet rays.

-2. If there are a lot of moles, this is bad, because there is an additional risk of getting cancer.
+2. If there are a lot of moles, this is bad, since there is an additional risk of cancer.
 Usually, more than fifty nevi are considered dangerous; they can be on the face and other parts of the body.
-The total number of moles includes age spots and even freckles.
+IN total number moles turn on dark spots and even freckles.

-3. Bathing in the sea in the heat also causes the rebirth of nevi.
-In this case, the effect of solar radiation through refraction in salt crystals is enhanced.
+3. Swimming in the sea in the heat also causes the degeneration of nevi.
+In this case, the effect of solar radiation is enhanced through refraction in salt crystals.

-5. The influence of an unhealthy environmental background can also activate the change in a mole.
+5. The influence of an unhealthy environmental background can also intensify the change in the mole.
 Doctors say that this provokes the formation of cancer cells.

 6. Childhood and pregnancy are periods of active growth of moles due to a hormonal surge in the body.
-Women often think , if nevi appear, is it good or bad for the unborn baby?
-Safe nevi do not affect the health of the mother and fetus, and bad moles can harm the health of a woman, which can also affect the embryo.
+Women often think , If nevi appear, is it good or bad for the unborn baby?
+Safe nevi do not affect the health of the mother and fetus, but bad moles can harm a woman’s health, which can also affect the embryo.

-7. The presence of nevi in traumatic places is a very common reason for the onset of the degeneration of a neoplasm.
-First of all, determine for yourself these areas in children, you will find photos of such areas on the Internet.
+7. The presence of nevi in traumatic places is a very common reason for the onset of tumor degeneration.
+First of all, identify these areas in children; you will find photos of such areas on the Internet.

 What is the difference between bad moles and good ones?

-No one knows in advance what a mole that has appeared on the body will bring, whether its formation will have a good or bad effect on health.
+No one knows in advance what a mole that appears on the body will bring, whether its formation will have a good or bad effect on health.

-How to distinguish a good mole and not panic?
+How to distinguish good mole and not panic?

-• the color scheme can be different from light to dark and even black shades, the main color should not change.
+• the color scheme can vary from light to dark and even black shades, the main thing is that the color should not change.

-The combination of these principles is concentrated in the ABCDE rule (asymmetry + borders + color + diameter + transformation dynamics).
+The combination of these principles is concentrated in the ABCDE rule (asymmetry + boundaries + color + diameter + transformation dynamics).

 But only a doctor can make a conclusion about the benignity and malignancy of a mole.

-Therefore, if the mole is black, it is not necessarily dangerous, black nevi are also good.
+Therefore, if a mole is black, it is not necessarily dangerous; black nevi are also good.

 Why do many new moles appear on the body?

-What to do if the mole has darkened.
+What to do if a mole has darkened.
 Find out here.

-According to the ABCDE formula, dangerous moles are also determined, additional signs of a malignant mole are:
+Dangerous moles are also determined using the ABCDE formula, with additional signs malignant mole are:

 • mature age of appearance;

-• seals, expressions, peeling, bleeding on the body of the mole;
+• compactions, ulcers, peeling, bleeding on the body of the mole;

-• the disappearance of the contours of the dermo pattern on the mole;
+• disappearance of the contours of the dermal pattern on the mole;

 • the appearance of shine (gloss) or roughness on the surface of the nevus;

-• wetting of the surface or a halo of hyperemia around the mole or nodules on it.
+• weeping of the surface or a halo of hyperemia around the mole or nodules on it.

-Based on the listed signs of the difference between good and dangerous moles, we can conclude about the appearance of the latter.
+Based on the listed signs of the difference between good and dangerous moles, we can conclude that appearance the latter.

 1. They have changed color, shape and surface structure.
 A malignant mole has broken symmetry, one part is larger than the other.

-2. A dangerous nevus does not have a clear outline, the boundaries can blur.
+2. A dangerous nevus does not have a clear outline; the boundaries may blur.

-3. The color palette of a dangerous mole can be very diverse, absolutely different in tone, which is not typical for a benign nevus.
+3. The color palette of a dangerous mole can be very diverse, absolutely multi-colored, which is not typical for a benign nevus.

-4. The large size of the mole is also a bad sign.
+4. A large mole is also not a good sign.

-5. If the nevus smells bad and looks suspicious, then you should immediately show it to the doctor.
+5. If the nevus smells bad and looks suspicious, then you should immediately show it to a doctor.

-6. If the hair growing in the nevus falls out, is it good or bad, there should be no question.
-This signal says that the mole is becoming dangerous.
+6. If the hair growing in the nevus falls out, whether this is good or bad should not be a question.
+This signal indicates that the mole is becoming dangerous.

-When asked what to do when a mole smells, the doctor will answer that you should not self-medicate and eliminate the smell with flavors, perfumes, and so on.
+When asked what to do when a mole smells, the doctor will answer that you should not self-medicate and eliminate the smell with fragrances, perfumes, and so on.

 It is necessary to immediately examine the nevus and determine the cause of the problem.

-If moles look bad in older people, then the risk of melanoma, a malignant nevus, increases many times over.
+If moles in older people look bad, then the risk of melanoma - a malignant nevus - increases severalfold.

-This is facilitated by insufficient resistance of the body and flabbiness of the skin.
+This is facilitated by insufficient body resistance and sagging skin.

-Knowing what signs dangerous moles have, it is possible to determine the beginning of their malignant degeneration in time, and to cure melanoma at an early stage.
+Knowing what signs dangerous moles have, you can timely determine the onset of their malignant degeneration and cure melanoma at an early stage.

 If there are a lot of moles on the body, this is unlikely to end well.

-Despite the assertion of fortune-tellers that the meaning of moles on a woman’s body often determines her happy fate, you need to monitor them and, if necessary, remove them.
+Despite the assertion of fortune tellers that the meaning of moles on a woman’s body often determines her good fortune, you need to monitor them and, if necessary, remove them.

 Diagnostics